| The Little Ice Age

 Source: Figure 8: Solar activity vs. date as related to

-various phenomena.
 (Original Source: Schaefer, 1997),

 Determining the Climate